78Istvan/Build-three-project/README.md

   * Bootstrap was used in the navbar and the contact form, and the footer section too, and also bootstrap grid system have been added to create columns and rows around the site.

 * [W3School](https://www.w3schools.com/)
-   * some of the code ideas were taken from W3Scool page to find out how to solve problems or to use new coding technics.
+   * Some of the code ideas were taken from W3Scool page to find out how to solve problems or to use new coding technics.

 ## Acknowledgements

 * I received inspiration for this project from

-  * Love Runnung
+  * Love Running

   * Coders Coffee House

   * Resume Bootstrap project

+ This project was a big challane and a great opportunity to get more practic in CSS/HTML coding and get more knowlidge about the [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) framework.